1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 The following examples show the usage:
 - If there's no file named `index.html` located in the root directory of the microSD card, the regular web interface of BSB-LAN will be displayed by the query of the URL `http://<ip-address>/`.
-- If there's a file namend `index.html` located in the root directory of the microSD card, that file will be displayed by the query of the URL `http://<ip-address>/` instead of the regular webinterface of BSB-LAN.
+- If there's a file named `index.html` located in the root directory of the microSD card, that file will be displayed by the query of the URL `http://<ip-address>/` instead of the regular webinterface of BSB-LAN.
 - If the file `index.html` is located in a subdirectory of the microSD card, that file will only be displayed when the complete URL will be queried: `http://<ip-address>/foo/bar/index.html`.
 If (in this case) only `http://<ip-address>/foo/bar/` would be queried, the regular webinterface of BSB-LAN would still be displayed, because directory listing or URL rewriting isn't implemented in the special webserver function.

 Note: As always, if you are using the PASSKEY function, you have to add the passkey to the URL.